douglascoenen/Boron_red/README.md

 (doi: 10.1039/d1ja00073j)

 This code stemmed from David Evans original version in Matlab: (https://github.com/dbjevans/LA_d11B).
 Go check it out!
-Although these two script are using the same methodology, there lie a slight difference of less 0.1‰.
+Although these two script are using the same methodology, there lie a slight difference of less than 0.1‰.

 The Python version uses a OO approach, and is thus best used in an interactive environment (e.g. Jupyter Notebook, IPython console, ...)